Jonathon Band: Later professional life

 Band became a Deputy Lieutenant of Hampshire on 27 November 2009 and a non-executive director of the cruise company Carnival Corporation & plc, in April 2010.
+He has served on the Boards of Directors of Carnival Corporation and Carnival plc.
+He is Chair of Carnival's Health, Environmental, Safety & Security Committees.

-Band has also become a non-executive director of the British arm of the American defense contractor Lockheed Martin who produce the F35-B aircraft which will be utilized on the new aircraft carriers.
-He is also a defence adviser at US arms firm Babcock and a non-executive director of military consultancy Survitec Group.
+Band has also become a non-executive director of the British arm of the American defence contractor Lockheed Martin who produce the F35-B aircraft which will be utilized on the new aircraft carriers.
+He is also a defence adviser at British defence firm Babcock International and a non-executive director of military consultancy Survitec Group.

-He is also a Younger Brother of Trinity House and a liveryman of the Shipwrights' Company.

 Band was a patron of the International Scott Centenary Expedition 2012; its aim was to commemorate the 100th anniversary of Scott's race to the South Pole and the subsequent deaths of the polar party on the Ross Ice Shelf.

+Band is a Younger Brother of Trinity House and a liveryman of the Shipwrights' Company.
+Band is also President of the 1805 Club.

 Personal life

 In 1979 he married Sarah Asbury: they have two daughters and live in Southsea, Portsmouth.
+He is Patron of the local residents association (the Southsea Association).